Tensora-org/subtensor_local/scripts/README.md

 1. If you are trying to connect to a blockchain endpoint in a docker container, make sure you have the --ws-external in the node-subtensor call.
 For a service running in a dcoker container to communicate with the outside world, it need to listen on 0.0.0.0 not 127.0.0.1.

 **To Do**
-1. Create a full set up script.
+1. Create a full set up script
 2. Test the additional node.